How Does Your Landscape Prepare For Winter?

 Types of Plants In Your Yard

-During the Summer, when there is warmer weather and an ample supply of water, the plants in your yard are busy making and storing food, and, of course, growing.
+During the summer, when there is warmer weather and ample water supply, the plants in your yard are busy making, storing food and growing.
 When winter weather approaches, the days become shorter, and water is not as abundant.
-To adapt to this change in climate, different types of plants have developed methods to conserve water and energy by subsisting on food that was collected and stored during the summer months.
+To adapt to this climate change, different plants have developed methods to conserve water and energy by subsisting on food collected and stored during the summer months.

-Perennials are plants that live for more than two years—this includes deciduous and evergreen trees, shrubs, and herbaceous plants with soft, fleshy stems.
+Perennials are plants that live for more than two years, including deciduous and evergreen trees, shrubs, and herbaceous plants with soft, fleshy stems.
 Many of these plants survive the cold by sacrificing leaves or stalks, while their roots or bulbs remain safely nestled underground, protected from the cold weather.

-Deciduous trees, such as elms, oaks, and maples, shed their leaves during the fall to prepare for the colder winter months.
-By shedding their leaves in fall, these trees can retain enough energy to survive the cold temperatures.
+Deciduous trees, such as elms, oaks, and maples, shed their leaves during the fall to prepare for the colder winter.
+By shedding their leaves in fall, these trees retain enough energy to survive the freezing temperatures.

 Unlike deciduous trees, evergreen trees retain their leaves throughout winter.
 Evergreens possess distinctive leaves that are resistant to cold temperatures and moisture loss.
-Evergreens such as pines and firs have long thin needles for leaves, while holly trees have broad leaves with a tough, waxy surface.
+Evergreens such as pines and firs have long, thin needles for leaves, while holly trees have broad leaves with a rigid, waxy surface.